ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_Properties_project_README.md

 <img width="1398" alt="Screenshot 2024-02-16 at 7 39 51 PM" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/e82abec4-1056-4149-9ea1-a90915a9881c">

 Please have a look at the [Google Sheets Workbook](https://docs.google.com/spreadsheets/d/1RJXpP5sq4VEvNBJWPpVhWK2vMkSgRY1oYPffN4hywLo/edit?usp=sharing) linked here for a full description of results.

-### Idea for Improvement
-If I were to do this project all over again, I would probably consolidate my Find/Change Log a bit.
-While it's always good to record the steps taken in any analysis so that both yourself and others can trace your steps later, I can see now after having a bit more experience with Find/Change Logs, that some things aren't as important to record as others.
-For example, I probably didn't need to record actions such as adding color scaling and the resizing of columms, as the visual cues for these actions tend to be more a lot more obvious to the viewer.
-Condensing down the Find/Change Log to include just the essentials would make it easier to trace less obvious steps in the analysis later on, such as creating and then hiding a helper column for a calculation.